mightychoc/pcap2printjob/README.md

 - [ ] `pcap2job` cannot parse the job-attributes media struct in the IPP create-job request.
 Hence we simply skip this information at the moment...
 - [ ] Unknown what happens to the program, if the TCP-footer is not empty
 - [ ] There are other possible tags which IPP can set according to the specification.
-Unclear how we can handle this.
+Unclear how we can handle this due to lack of testing data.

 ### General

 - [ ] Use multithreading to process multiple pcap files / multiple jobs in a pcap file in parallel.
 - [ ] "Magic mode" to identify which protocols might even be present in a given pcap file.
+This can be done by looking for specific destination ports (9100, 631...)